xuankimtran/docs-1/pages/katalon-studio/docs/Install-packed-extension-chrome.md

 >* Katalon Studio version 8.0.5 or higher.
 >* A Chrome Profile.

-On some environments, using the Web Recorder utility with Chrome will prompt this error:
-> “Loading the unpacked extensions is disabled by the administrators.”
+On some environments, unpacked extensions are disabled as a security feature.
+In that case, using Web Recorder utility with Chrome prompts this error: "Loading the unpacked extension is disabled by the administrators."

-Unpacked extensions are disabled on some environments as a security feature.

 It is possible to use the packed extension **Katalon Record Utility** as an alternative.
 The extension is available on the Google Chrome store.